heheshang/AuroraPlan/Rust for Rustaceans.md

 operations without realizing it!
 For example, in decr in Listing 9-1, under the current rules you could also have added*std::ptr::null() without any unsafe annotation.
-The distinction between unsafe as a marker and unsafe blocks as a mechanism to enable unsafe operations is important, because you must think about them differently.
+- The distinction between unsafe as a marker and unsafe blocks as a mechanism to enable unsafe operations is important, because you must think about them differently.
 An unsafe fn indicates to the caller that they have to be careful when calling the fn in question and that they must ensure that the function’s documented safety invariants hold.
-144 Chapter 9
-Meanwhile, an unsafe block implies that whoever wrote that block carefully checked that the safety invariants for any unsafe operations performed inside it hold.
+- Meanwhile, an unsafe block implies that whoever wrote that block carefully checked that the safety invariants for any unsafe operations performed inside it hold.
 If you want an approximate real-world analogy, unsafe fn is an unsigned contract that asks the author of calling code to “solemnly swear X, Y, and Z.” Meanwhile, unsafe {} is the calling code’s author signing off on all the unsafe contracts contained within the block.
 Keep that in mind as we go through the rest of this chapter.

-Great Power
+#### Great Power

-So, once you sign the unsafe contract with unsafe {}, what are you allowed to do?
+- So, once you sign the unsafe contract with unsafe {}, what are you allowed to do?
 Honestly, not that much.
 Or rather, it doesn’t enable that many new features.
 Inside an unsafe block, you are allowed to dereference raw pointers and call unsafe fns.
-That’s it.
+- That’s it.
 Technically, there are a few other things you can do, like accessing mutable and external static variables and accessing fields of unions, but those don’t change the discussion much.
 And honestly, that’s enough.
 Together, these powers allow you to wreak all sorts of havoc, like turning types into one another with mem::transmute, dereferencing raw pointers that point to who knows where, casting &'a to &'static, or making types shareable across thread boundaries even though they’re not thread-safe.
-In this section, we won’t worry too much about what can go wrong with these powers.
+- In this section, we won’t worry too much about what can go wrong with these powers.
 We’ll leave that for the boring, responsible, grown-up section that comes after.
 Instead, we’ll look at these neat shiny new toys and what we can do with them.

-Juggling Raw Pointers
+##### Juggling Raw Pointers

-One of the most fundamental reasons to use unsafe is to deal with Rust’s raw pointer types: *const T and*mut T. You should think of these as more or less analogous to &T and &mut T, except that they don’t have lifetimes and are not subject to the same validity rules as their & counterparts, which we’ll discuss
+- One of the most fundamental reasons to use unsafe is to deal with Rust’s raw pointer types: *const T and*mut T. You should think of these as more or less analogous to &T and &mut T, except that they don’t have lifetimes and are not subject to the same validity rules as their & counterparts, which we’ll discuss